absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 The terminal is an extended version of the `@absolunet/terminal` package that offers a log of useful methods to print in the terminal, but also to prompt the user for information or to display data in tables.

-In a command, the terminal is automatically injected without explicit dependency injection directive, as well as the application.
+In a command, the terminal is automatically injected without an explicit dependency injection directive, as well as the application.
 However, some useful methods were created that abstracts the terminal to quickly use common command features.

  - `write(...parameters)`